endoflife-date/endoflife.date/products/ros2.md

 - ROS releases will not add support for new Ubuntu distributions after their release date.

 These simplified rules and side effects are subject to change with changes to the underlying Ubuntu release policy.

-For more details see the official [Release Policy](https://wiki.ros.org/Distributions/ReleasePolicy).